 Jennifer holds a BSBA from Indiana Wesleyan University and has taught leadership and project management at the University of California, Berkeley.
 She is an Institute of Directors (IoD) Chartered Director, National Association of Corporate Directors (NACD) Board Leadership Fellow, and U.S. Securities and Exchange Commission (SEC) qualified financial expert.

 Thuy Ngoc Tran

-CTO, Astrid Education
+Co-founder, CTO, Astrid AI

 Thuy Tran is an experienced manager — a tech lead with a focus on data, AI, and software engineering.
 Thuy is the Chief Technology Officer at Astrid Education, a Sweden-based EdTech company providing global AI-powered language learning products.
 Before Astrid, Thuy held senior roles in multiple tech companies, including Shopify, Zettle by Paypal, and Spotify.
 Her current interest lies in creating scalable technical innovation for the global workforce.